“My body is constantly having an allergic reaction.”

 Have my blog or graphics helped you?
 Do you want to help me to continue create resources to raise awareness about MCAS among patients, health care providers, family, and friends?

-Support my work on PatreonI rely on patrons to help me pay for this blog, captioning, graphic design software and other tools!
+Support my work on PatreonI rely on patrons to help me pay for this blog, graphic design software and other digital tools!
 Your support demonstrates you want this blog to continue.
-You can become a patron for as little as $3/month and get access to patron-only posts about my treatment and healing.
+You can become a patron for as little as $3/month and get access to patron-only previews of upcoming posts and projects, as well as personal updates about my treatment and healing.

 More resources